c4rlosm4rtins/WikiOS/README.md

 # Operating Systems Knowledge Base

 A small interactive encyclopedia about Operating Systems — created as a project for Alura's "Imersão Dev".
-This site is lightweight, attractive, and responsive: perfect for learning, quick reference, or impressing recruiters on your GitHub.
+This site is lightweight, attractive, and responsive: perfect for learning, quick reference.

 If you've made it this far, congratulations — it means you care about technology and appreciate well-styled code.
 Grab a coffee, scroll through the page, and enjoy exploring OS curiosities! ☕🖥️